jagregory/abrash-black-book/src/chapter-25.md

         pop     ds
         mul     di      ;calculate offset of start of row push    di      ;set aside screen width
         mov     di,cx   ;set aside the column
-        and     cl,0111b    ;keep only the column in-byte address shr     di,1
+        and     cl,0111b;keep only the column in-byte address shr     di,1
         shr     di,1
         shr     di,1    ;divide column by 8 to make a byte address add     di,ax   ;and point to byte
 ;
 ; Calculate font address of character.
 ;